What is PCI-DSS? ↑ Back to top

 WooCommerce and PCI Compliance ↑ Back to top

-Ultimately, PCI and all of the above points are the responsibility of the store owner, however, we can offer advice on compliance.
-It should be noted that WooCommerce is not PCI-DSS certified – however, this does not prevent your site from becoming PCI compliant.
-WooCommerce is written with security in mind with audits from WP core contributors and Sucuri.
+Ultimately, PCI compliance is the responsibility of the store owner.
+Although the core WooCommerce plugin is not PCI-DSS certified, your site can be PCI compliant.
+The core WooCommerce plugin is written with security in mind, with audits from WP core contributors and Sucuri.

-Regarding the PCI-DSS requirements, many of the points above are beyond the scope of WordPress and WooCommerce – instead falling into the area of hosting and business policies/best practice for the website owner to abide by.
-Referencing the core PCI-DSS requirements above:
+Regarding the PCI-DSS requirements, many are beyond the scope of WordPress and WooCommerce – instead falling into the area of hosting and business policies/best practice for the website owner to abide by.
+Here are a few details that may be helpful:

-- Out of scope.
-Passwords would need to be set responsibly by yourself – use strong passwords at all times and ensure the hosting environment is 100% secure.
+- Use strong passwords at all times and ensure the hosting environment is 100% secure.
+This is your responsibility.

-- WooCommerce helps with this requirement by never storing card details.
+- WooCommerce never stores card details.
 Our in-house payment gateways also never store more than 4 digits of a card number if storing payment tokens for re-use.

 - WooCommerce has options to enforce SSL on your checkout pages.
-You should of course ensure your hosting provider implements SSL to work with this.
+Ensure your hosting provider implements SSL to work with this.

-- WooCommerce uses the WordPress login system which can be used to give administrative access to whom you desire.
-Security best practices such as strong passwords and usernames would be your responsibility.
+- WooCommerce uses the WordPress login system, which can be used to give administrative access to whom you desire.
+You should determine appropriate best practices relating to security such as strong passwords and usernames.

-- Out of scope.
-Work with the host/network admin to ensure all admin access to systems containing credit card details is logged and trackable.
-Users need to be traceable and accountable for their actions.
+- You may want to work with the host/network admin to ensure all admin access to systems containing credit card details is logged and trackable.
+It may be beneficial if user activity is traceable so users can be held accountable for their actions.
 Access should be limited to only those who need it.

-- Out of scope.
-Use an ASV (approved scanning vendor) to regular scan your site for issues.
+- You may want to use an ASV (approved scanning vendor) to regularly scan your site for issues.

-- Out of scope.
-Creating, maintaining and distributing a policy on addressing the PCI-DSS requirements, as well as a risk assessment is the responsibility of the merchant/store owner.
+- Creating, maintaining and distributing a policy on addressing the PCI-DSS requirements, as well as a risk assessment is the responsibility of the merchant/store owner.